-How do you open an Mbox file in Microsoft Outlook?
+How to open an Mbox file in Microsoft Outlook

 In CubeBackup, Gmail messages are exported as Mbox files (similar to Google Takeout exports).
 The Mbox format can be opened by Apple Mail and other mail clients, but unfortunately, Microsoft Outlook cannot open Mbox files directly on Windows.

 One way around this is to use another mail client, like Thunderbird, to convert Mbox files to a format compatible with Microsoft Outlook.